ec-jrc/pyPoseidon/README.md

 * conda env create -f environment.yml

-You should have an environment named Poseidon (check it with 'conda env list').
+You should have an environment named pyPoseidon (check it with 'conda env list').

 Activate the environment

-* source activate Poseidon
+* source activate pyPoseidon

 For using the environment in jupyter notebooks

 * conda config --add channels conda-forge
 * conda install ipykernel
-* python -m ipykernel install --name Poseidon
+* python -m ipykernel install --name pyPoseidon

-Then choose the Poseidon kernel on your Jupyter notebook.
+Then choose the pyPoseidon kernel on your Jupyter notebook.

-Finally, install Poseidon the usual way
+Finally, install pyPoseidon the usual way

 * python setup.py install